paulsuh/pytest-scenario-files/README.md

   or higher
 - Tested with CPython 3.9-3.12 and PyPy 3.9-3.10

+While this code currently has a classifier of "Development Status :: 4 - Beta", it is solid and well-tested.
+I will likely promote it to "Development Status :: 5 - Production/Stable" after a little more real-world usage.

 ______________________________________________________________________

 ## Installation

-You can install `pytest-parameterize-from-files` via `pip` from PyPI:
+You can install `pytest-parameterize-from-files` from PyPI by using `pip` :

 ```
 $ pip install pytest-parameterize-from-files